 I voted today with Republicans and Democrats in the Senate to stand up for our Constitution and our American system of checks and balances.
 President Trump’s unlawful power grab is an attack on our Constitution’s separation of powers. https://www.baldwin.senate.gov/press-releases/statement-on-senate-vote-to-terminate-national-emergency …

-“Democratic leadership failed to primarily and directly address Representative Omar’s anti-Semitic remarks in a resolution that should have been specifically about anti-Semitism so as to address the rising threat thereof,” the resolution reads in part.
+The resolution also says that Speaker of the House Nancy Pelosi’s (D-Calif.)
+March 7 resolution condemning anti-Semitism, Islamophobia and other forms of bigotry was insufficient because it “failed to primarily and directly address Representative Omar’s anti-Semitic remarks in a resolution that should have been specifically about anti-Semitism so as to address the rising threat thereof.”